We promote evidence-based public health approaches to reduce gun violence. Our non-partisan work includes:

-We are currently conducting research involving mayors, local health departments, and urban gun violence experts to learn how local officials can better implement community violence prevention programs to make neighborhoods safer.
-In 2020, in partnership with the Brady Campaign to Prevent Gun Violence and NUSL, law students researched existing gun laws to identify racial bias in their passage, application, and enforcement.
-In 2019, in partnership with Stop Handgun Violence, NUSL researched extreme risk protection order (ERPO) laws in 18 jurisdictions to identify the most effective implementation approaches (see report).
+In 2022, we proposed a partnership between Northeastern University Law School (NUSL) students and the National Coalition to Prevent Domestic Violence to research how judges and domestic violence prevention advocates can increase the rate of domestic violence protective orders that require guns to be relinquished.
+In 2020, in partnership with the Brady Campaign to Prevent Gun Violence, NUSL students researched existing gun laws to identify racial bias in their passage, application, and enforcement.
+In 2019, in partnership with Stop Handgun Violence, NUSL students researched extreme risk protection order (ERPO) laws in 18 jurisdictions to identify the most effective implementation approaches (see report).

 Education & Advocacy

 We brief local leaders about their role in responding to a mass shooting.
 Recent presentations include:

 - Center for Homeland Defense and Security Conference

 - Association of California Cities - Orange County (ACC-OC) Conference

 - Florida League of Cities Conference

 - National Active Assailant Association Conference